Wecasa Terms and Conditions

 8.2 PAYMENT OF AT-HOME SERVICES

-The price of At-home Services is subject to a bank pre-authorisation from the Customer’s account 24 hours before the start of the At-home Service and is debited from the Customer within 24 hours after the provision of the At-home Service.
 Wecasa gives instructions to Stripe for the corresponding amounts due to the Partner to be transferred to the Partner on a weekly basis by default.
 The instructions are given on the day notified to the Partner by Wecasa.
 Alternatively, a Partner may request to receive money due monthly.
-Following Wecasa’s instruction an additional period of eight (8) days is then required to transfer the funds.
+Following Wecasa’s instruction, an additional period of eight (8) days to three (3) weeks is then required to transfer the funds.

 8.3 INVOICING

 The invoices the Customer receives for At-home Services, as well as the invoices related to Wecasa Services, are available in the Customer's Account in the days following the provision of the At-home Service.
-The Customer can also download the invoices, [which enables them to receive a personal services credit tax for eligible fields of work.
-The Customer will also have access to a tax certificate.]
+The Customer can also download the invoices,

 8.4 INVOICING AGREEMENT

-The Partner expressly gives Wecasa (which accepts it) the right to establish invoices in their name and for their account, in relation to At-home Services.
+The Partner expressly gives Wecasa (which accepts it) the right to establish invoices in their name and for their account in relation to At-home Services.

 It is hereby stated that the Partner remains fully responsible for their legal and tax obligations with regard to invoicing for the original invoices issued in their name and for their account by Wecasa, particularly with regard to their VAT obligations.